devops-kida/devops-learning/Networking_notes.md

 8. **Application Layer**

    ---

+## TCP/IP Model

+The model has 4 layers.
+Here's each one, from bottom to top:

+1. Network Access Layer (bottom)
+  Job: Handle the physical connection — cables, WiFi, network cards, MAC addresses.
+  Think of this as the delivery truck and roads.
+It doesn't care what's inside the package, it just moves raw data (bits) between devices that are physically      connected — over Ethernet, WiFi, fiber, etc.

+2. Internet Layer
+  Job: Addressing and routing — figuring out where the data needs to go.
+  This is like the postal sorting system using ZIP codes.
+This layer wraps your data with IP addresses (source and destination) and decides the best path across   networks to get it there.
+The main protocol here is IP (Internet Protocol).

+5. Transport Layer
+  Job: Make sure the data arrives completely, in order, and reaches the right application.
+  Two main protocols here, and they behave very differently:

+  - TCP (Transmission Control Protocol) – reliable, like a registered mail with tracking and confirmation.
+It checks that every packet arrived, resends lost         ones,   and puts them back in order.
+Used for things like web browsing, email, file transfers.
+  - UDP (User Datagram Protocol) – fast but no guarantees, like dropping postcards in the mail.
+No tracking, no resending.
+Used for video calls, live streaming,     gaming — where speed matters more than perfection.

+4. Application Layer (top)
+  Job: Where the actual programs and services live — this is what you and I interact with.
+  This includes protocols like:

+  - HTTP/HTTPS – web browsing
+  - FTP – file transfers
+  - SMTP – sending email
+  - DNS – translating website names into IP addresses

+### When you open a website:

+  - Application Layer – your browser makes an HTTP request ("give me this webpage")
+  - Transport Layer – TCP breaks that request into segments and adds tracking info to ensure delivery
+  - Internet Layer – IP adds source/destination addresses so it knows where to send it
+  - Network Access Layer – the data is converted to signals and physically sent over WiFi/cable to the network

+---
 ## DNS(Domain name System):
 Step 01 — Browser requests a URL and the local cache is checked first
 Step 02 — If not in cache, the hosts file is checked